devpelux/devpelux/README.md

 ### Hi there I'm [**devpelux!**](https://github.com/devpelux) 👋
-I'm Salvatore Peluso, a developer both for study and as a hobby.
+I'm Salvatore Peluso, a developer by passion.
 I am a strong supporter of open source.

+> _"If something doesn't exist, you can still invent it."_
+> _"Human knowledge belongs to the world."_

 - 🔭 I’m currently working on [**FullControls**](https://github.com/devpelux/fullcontrols)
 - 🌱 I’m currently focused on [**WPF**](https://docs.microsoft.com/visualstudio/designers/getting-started-with-wpf) and [**C#**][csharp]
 - 💬 Ask me about anything [**here**](https://github.com/devpelux/devpelux/discussions)
 - 🖖 If you want to sponsor me I will appreciate, this will inspire me to continue...

 ### My top projects